WVVR

-WVVR (100.3 FM, "The Beaver") is a radio station licensed to serve Hopkinsville, Kentucky.
+WVVR (100.3 FM, "Beaver 100.3") is a radio station licensed to Hopkinsville, Kentucky, United States and serving the Clarksville–Hopkinsville area.
 The station is owned by Saga Communications through licensee Saga Communications of Tuckessee, LLC, and operates as part of its Five Star Media Group.
 It airs a country music format.

 History

+Early days

 The station's construction permit was issued by the FCC on February 27, 1960.
 It went on the air on September 17, 1960, as WKOF under ownership of Pennyrile Broadcasting Company.
 It was a part-time simulcast of WKOA (1480 AM), which was previously owned by the Kentucky New Era newspaper, with 50% of WKOF's programming being a separate entity from the AM station.
 In 1968, its first power increase was granted for the station to increase its power from its original 7,950 watts to 30,000 watts.
 The station then changed the callsign to WKSD on July 1, 1976.
 The station was purchased in 1977 by a group of Hopkinsville, Kentucky investors, under the business name Pennyrile Broadcasting Company, with Hal King serving as the manager; the new owners changed the callsign to WKOA-FM on November 10, 1977.
 In 1979, the station relocated its transmission facility from its original location near the Western Kentucky Fairgrounds to its current location, and increased its signal power to its current 100,000 watts, becoming one of the most powerful radio stations in the Hopkinsville area.

 Over time the station programmed beautiful music, stereo rock and contemporary hit radio, with brandings such as "K-100" and "Z-100".
 When the station became Z-100 in Spring 1986, the station changed its call letters to WZZF-FM.
 In September 1990, the CHR format and "Z" branding were dropped and was rebranded Kool 100, changing its format to oldies.